stonecoldanmol/Weather_app_flutter/README.md

-# Flutter Weather App Starter Kit
+# Flutter Weather App

-Here you can find the starter project for the weather app.
-In this folder you will find an almost empty Flutter project.
-It contains an images folder, where you can find the images necessary for the project.
+This the a short application based on flutter for showing the dynamic weather report of famous city's.

 * [You can download the app icon folder here](https://drive.google.com/uc?export=download&id=1W8mcFP5NOi8nQmcE2JrA8-9P8R9s3Oua)